bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 We see that the "videobuf2_common" module corresponds to the CONFIG_VIDEOBUF2_CORE option.

-In "make menuconfig" navgiate to each required item and use the "space" key to mark it as either "M" meaning that the item will be built as a kernel module, or as "*" meaning that the item will be built in to the monolithinc kernel uImage.
+In "make menuconfig" navigate to each required item and use the "space" key to mark it as either "M" meaning that the item will be built as a kernel module, or as "*" meaning that the item will be built in to the monolithinc kernel uImage.